 – Evolution and Behaviour Unit

 – Evolution and Ecology Unit

-EGCE also has 3 technical services (Sequencing, Genotyping, Microscopy) and shared animal breeding services.
+EGCE also has 4 technical platforms (Sequencing, Genotyping, Imaging, Breeding).